TDQ2/TDQ2/README.md

 ### Hi there 👋

+I'm Tao, a full stack software engineer.

+Before becoming a software engineer, I worked in finance / private equity.

+I've completed a bootcamp at Fullstack Academy and am interning at DPL Financial.

+I'm currently working on a 2D multiply-player game side project.

 <!--
 **TDQ2/TDQ2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.